-The best sunscreens for mature skin, according to a 40+ beauty editor who’s tried them all
+The best sunscreens for mature skin, reviewed by a 40+ beauty editor who’s tried almost all of them

 These clever formulas are packed with skin-loving ingredients that hydrate, brighten, and soften the appearance of fine lines

-And the newest generation of the best facial sunscreens does far more than defend against UV damage - clever formulas are laced with skin-loving ingredients that help hydrate, brighten, and soften the appearance of fine lines, sun spots, and uneven tone.
-And while we are all for celebrating the beauty of ageing, we’re equally in favour of products that help us feel our best in our skin.
+Today's generation of the best facial sunscreens does far more than defend against UV damage.
+Clever formulas are laced with skin-loving ingredients that help hydrate, brighten and soften the appearance of fine lines, sun spots, and uneven tone.
+And while we are all for celebrating the beauty of ageing, we’re equally in favour of products that help us feel our best in our skin – and, crucially, keep it looking, feeling and functioning as healthy as possible.

-We’ve consulted skincare experts and tested numerous formulas to find the SPFs that truly perform for mature skin - no white cast, no creasing, just glow-boosting protection that works.
+And so to create the ultimate tried-and-tested, review-led guide, we’ve consulted skincare experts and tested numerous formulas to find the SPFs that truly perform well on mature skin.
+Think crease-free, glow-boosting protection that just works.

-Best sunscreens for mature skin, as reviewed by a 40+ beauty editor
+The 5 best sunscreens for mature skin, reviewed by a 40+ beauty editor

-French pharmacy favourite, La Roche-Posay is a brand I constantly recommend to everyone and has long been a go-to for sensitive, reactive skin.
-I’ve used their original Ultra-Light Invisible Fluid SPF for years, so I had high hopes for this new hybrid formula.
-And it didn’t disappoint.
-This one feels different from the original.
-Less runny, more like a lightweight moisturiser – in fact, it bills itself as an SPF and moisturiser in one.
-The texture is silky and smooth (no tackiness), and it sinks in quickly without leaving a white cast, I can imagine even on paler skin.
-But what I really love is the skin-caring extras.
-It’s packed with hyaluronic acid to plump and hydrate, and niacinamide – a go-to for calming redness and tackling uneven tone.
+But what I really love are the skin-caring extras.
+It’s packed with hyaluronic acid to plump and hydrate, as well as niacinamide – a go-to for calming redness and tackling uneven tone.
 It genuinely feels like skincare, not just sun protection.
-I will say, if you’ve got dry skin, you might still want to layer a moisturiser underneath.
-It plays nicely with other products, doesn’t pill, and makes a great base for makeup.
+I will point out that, if you’ve got dry skin, you might still want to layer on moisturiser underneath; it plays nicely with other products, doesn’t pill and makes a great base for makeup.
 My only tiny gripe?
 The packaging.
-It’s a bit chunkier than the original SPF fluid and not quite as travel-friendly.
+It’s chunkier than the original SPF fluid and not quite as travel-friendly.
 But honestly, the formula more than makes up for it.
 It’s now firmly part of my morning routine – and yes, I’ve already repurchased.

 Pros